-Prison for mom who gave opioids to 4-year-old daughter
+Prison for mom who gave opioids to 4-year-old child

 A former York County woman must serve time in York County Prison for giving opioids to her 4-year-old daughter to make the child sleep.

 April Renee Rose, 28, now of Wabash, Indiana, was sentenced in York County Court on Monday, Feb.
 26, to 10 to 20 months in prison, according to the York County District Attorney's Office.

 Rose is forbidden from having any contact with her daughter while on probation, unless the York County Office of Children, Youth and Families "deems (it) appropriate," according to court records.